 Theatre is thriving in Evanston!

 Evanston Children’s Theatre and Tater Tot Theatre Company present productions starring Evanston children.
+Evanston Children's Theatre is for children thespians age 8 through eighth grade.
+The “little sibling” to the Evanston Children’s Theatre, Tater Tot Theatre Company was created to allow young thespians ages 5-7 the opportunity to participate in the magic of live theatre.
 Phone calls about Evanston Children's Theatre should be directed to 847-448-8263.
 Phone calls about Tater Tot Theatre Company should be directed to 847-866-5915.

-Noyes Cultural Arts Center: The Noyes Cultural Arts Center, 927 Noyes Street, is home to the renowned Piven Theatre Workshop.
+Piven Theatre Workshop is located at the Noyes Cultural Arts Center, 927 Noyes Street.
 Piven Theatre has provided classes from beginning children (4th grade and higher) to professional adults for over 30 years.
 Many famous actors have been through the Piven program, including the entire Cusak family.
 For information on workshops, please call 847-866-6597.
 The Piven Theatre puts on performances each year at the Noyes Cultural Arts Center.
 For more information about upcoming performances, visit or call the box office at 847-866-8049.
-There are also performances and classes at the Noyes Cultural Arts Center by Art Encounter and The Actors Gymnasium.
-For more information, please call the Cultural Arts Programs staff at 847-448-8237.